How to organise a charity bike ride or sportive

 When setting off, small, well-spaced groups of about 12-15 riders at a time are advisable.
 Note CTC's insurance does not cover mass start races but non-competitive sportives are generally covered.
-CTC's Ride Leader Guidelines have more information on how to manage a group ride.
+Cycling UK's Ride Leader Guidelines have more information on how to manage a group ride.

 It’s useful for participants to be given a number or letter to wear or fix on their bike (or on themselves), so that they can be identified as they pass checkpoints.
 Make sure riders don’t obscure their number.

 Longer rides, say over 20 miles, with fewer than 200 riders tend to lose their cohesion.
 It is therefore important to have stops at regular intervals so that the riders feel that they are part of an event.

 If the ride is not a circular ride, are you going to supply transport to get the people and cycles back to the start?
 If this service is to be provided, it must be made clear and fully-costed out and payable in advance.
 Don't assume that train operators will accept large numbers of cyclists all trying to get back to a start point!
 A to B Magazine has a list of all UK train operators and their bike restrictions.